-When is the best time to visit the islands?
+When is the best time for a Galapagos holiday?

-You can take a diving vacation in the Galapagos all year round as the continuous liveaboard schedules attest.
+You can take a diving vacation here at any time of the year as the continuous liveaboard charters attest.
 Some times of the year are better than others in some ways and not so in others.
-There are fewer visitors and sometimes lower prices during low season (April/May and Sept/Oct).
+There are fewer visitors and sometimes lower package prices during low season (April/May and Sept/Oct).
 Outside of this time, during the more popular months, availability is less and therefore advance booking is a must.

 The period that most divers seek to be there is during dry season, with the exception of the low season months.

 I want to see lots of land animals; what are my options and what will I see?

 In the Santa Cruz Highlands you can see Galapagos turtles and plenty of bird life.
 At San Cristobal Island you can see sea lions and marine iguanas.
 If you want to see more of the islands flora and fauna it is a good idea to book additional land tours.

 We advise against taking daytrip tours from Puerto Ayora and San Cristobal because in our experience these can be hugely over-priced and disappointing events.
 We believe that if you are prepared to travel all the way to the Galapagos Islands, then the least you deserve is high quality service with knowledgeable guides and restricted numbers of participants.
 For this reason we recommend a non-diving wildlife and nature land tour liveaboard as an essential part of any comprehensive Galapagos vacation.

 Spanish is Ecuador's official language.
 English, however, is spoken in all but the more remote and tourist free areas.

 Do I need a visa to visit?